DabKickDeveloper/DabKick-Video-Player-Demo/README.md

 # DabKick-Video-Player-Demo
 The main purpose of this sample application is to familiarize the users with the key functionalities of the video player.

+# Getting the compiled APK
+Download the pre-compiled APK to install in your Android device [here](https://www.dabkick.com/dkplayer/Assets/sample-app.apk).

 # Getting the code

 The source code for the sample app can be found in our [GitHub project](https://github.com/DabKickDeveloper/DabKick-Video-Player-Demo.git).
 If you haven’t already done so, clone the project into a local directory: